 As wonderful as pets can be, we don’t accept them for travel.

-It’s an offence to travel with Dangerous Goods, and if you are carrying any of these items, you must surrender them before you check-in.
-Here is a list of items that are classified as Dangerous Goods by the International Civil Aviation Organization (ICAO).
-Visit the CAAS website for more information
+It is an offence to travel with Dangerous Goods whether as Cabin or Checked Baggage, and if you are carrying any of these items, you must surrender them before you check-in for your flight.
+Here is a list of items that are classified as Dangerous Goods by the International Air Transport Association (IATA)